The Cincinnati Animal CARE Story

 While the name is new, we’re not new to animal welfare and sheltering.
 Our team has wide-ranging experience in animal welfare, animal control, business operations and fundraising.

-Cincinnati Animal CARE is brought to you by the same lifesaving team that has been running the Clermont animal shelter (Clermont Animal CARE) for the last 2.5 years with record-breaking, lifesaving success.
+Cincinnati Animal CARE is brought to you by the same lifesaving team that ran the Clermont animal shelter (Clermont Animal CARE) for 3 years with record-breaking, lifesaving success.
 We are thrilled to be bringing our progressive, best-practice animal sheltering to Hamilton County.

 Clermont Animal CARE successes since January 1st, 2018

-- Euthanasia is down 46% since the day we took over and down 96% in the last 5 years!
+- Euthanasia was down 46% since the day we took over and down 96% in the last 5 years!